TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 108/Psalms 108.3.md

 ---

-I will give thanks unto thee, O Jehovah, among the peoples; And I will sing praises unto thee among the nations.
+I will give thanks to you, Yahweh, among the nations.
+I will sing praises to you among the peoples.